Login

 Label size and barcode symbols: Make sure the printer can print all of the different barcodes and languages you'll need, as well as the correct range of label sizes.
 While both desktop and industrial printers support standard label sizes, industrial printers are more likely to support larger sizes.

-Printer Accessories: Industrial printers can be equipped with automatic label cutters, peelers, or rewinders, which can help to streamline the labelling process.
+Printer Accessories: Industrial printers can be equipped with automatic label cutters, peelers, or rewinders, which can help to streamline the labeling process.

 Label volume: A desktop printer may be more suitable for low-volume applications (a few hundred labels per day).
 An industrial printer, on the other hand, will provide the speed, throughput, and durability required for an all-day printing environment if you're printing thousands of labels per day.

 Label capacity: Label capacity is inversely proportional to label volume.
 Label rolls used by industrial printers can have three to four times the number of labels as a desktop printer (depending on label size).
-There will be fewer roll/media changes and less downtime on the line as an outcome.
-This can result in cost savings for high-volume labelling operations.
+There will be fewer roll/media changes and less downtime on the line as a result.
+This can result in cost savings for high-volume labeling operations.

 Label cost: Labels for industrial printers are frequently less expensive per volume due to higher capacity rolls.
 Businesses can save money by purchasing larger rolls or in bulk.
 Given that the average industrial printer has a lifespan of five to ten years, those benefits earn over a long period of time.